 Doing business with the City of Kalamazoo

-The City of Kalamazoo very appreciative of those business that bid on City projects and faithfully provide those goods and services contracted for.
-Quotes and bids for purchases of $25,000 are solicited from firms using a bidders list.
+The City of Kalamazoo is very appreciative of those businesses that bid on City projects and faithfully provide those goods and services contracted for.
+Quotes and bids for purchases of $25,000 and above are solicited from firms using a bidders list.
 The list is organized using a commodity code system for the various goods and services needed by the City and is maintained on an on-going basis.
-The Purchasing Division also maintains a pdf directory of minority and women-owned enterprises (585 KB) .
-If your firm is owned (51% or more) by one of the ethnic minority groups as defined by the Public Works Employment Act of 1977 (African-Americans, Hispanics, Asian-Americans, Native Americans, Eskimos, or Aleuts), please pdf complete this certification (161 KB) so that we may add you to the directory.
+The Purchasing Division also maintains a pdf directory of minority and women-owned enterprises (45 KB) .
+If your firm is owned (51% or more) by one of the ethnic minority groups as defined by the Public Works Employment Act of 1977 (African-Americans, Hispanics, Asian-Americans, Native Americans, Eskimos, or Aleuts), please pdf complete this registration (177 KB) so that we may add you to the directory.

 To be added to the bidders list

-Announcements requesting bids are emailed or faxed to vendors on the appropriate bid lists and posted at CIty Hall and on the Bid Opportunities webpage.
+Announcements requesting bids are emailed to vendors on the appropriate bid lists, and posted at City Hall and on the Bid Opportunities webpage.
 Notices may also be sent to Builder's Exchange or other plan houses for construction projects, as special circumstances require.
 The following methods are used to solicit bids:

 - Request for quotations (RFQ) : Informal written quotes that include price, terms of sale, and description of goods or services offered by a bidder.
 Bidders are encouraged to provide an immediate response to an RFQ since the period of time is short and awards are usually prompt.